 - Using the 10 Essential Public Health Services framework, ANSIRH researchers and collaborators published a commentary to describe how health departments should engage with abortion.
 The researchers argue that health departments should facilitate people’s ability to obtain an abortion and promote the use of scientific evidence base in abortion-related laws, policies, regulations, and implementation of essential public health services.

 - Through a systematic investigation of health department websites and key informant interviews with health department staff, we discovered that health department activities related to abortion largely reflects what the law requires, rather than the range of core public health activities.
 However, some agencies at both the state and local level, bring public health principles and approaches to their abortion-related work.

-In May 2020, ANSIRH held a two-day convening to engage public health practitioners in health departments in defining activities related to abortion that are appropriate for health departments to engage in.
+- In May 2020, ANSIRH held a two-day convening to engage public health practitioners in health departments in defining activities related to abortion that are appropriate for health departments to engage in.
 Participants also developed a plan for supporting health departments to use accepted public health frameworks and values to guide their work related to abortion.
-You can read the executive summary of the convening, and the menu of activities related to abortion for state and local health departments, here.
+An executive summary of the outcomes from this convening, including the “Menu of activities related to abortion for state and local health departments” can be found here.

 - In October 2021, The American Public Health Association (APHA) adopted a policy statement titled “Improving the Role of Health Departments in Activities Related to Abortion.”
 The Policy Statement endorses the approach that was articulated at the convening.